-most problems.
+In Figure 11, we plot the performance of the approximate EUI acquisition function when we vary the number of model samples.
+We see that the difference in performance is very minor in most problems.
 There does not appear to be much computational benefit from increasing the number of model samples.
 In many cases, the Thompson sampling approach, where we just use one sample, performs just as well as the more expensive approaches.

 In Figure 12, we plot the performance of the approximate EUI acquisition function when we vary the standard deviation of the additive Gaussian noise which we add to the function evaluations.
 As expected, the performance degrades when we incorporate more noise into the data.
-Surprisingly, there are some instances in which adding a small bit of noise actually improves the performance very slightly over the zero noise setting.
+Surprisingly, there are some instances where adding a small bit of noise actually improved the performance very slightly over the zero noise setting.
 This is perhaps a consequence of some additional exploration that takes place when the observations are a bit noisy.